AttackPattern/CSharpAnalytics/README.md

 1. Configurable session management modes
 1. In-app purchase tracking integration

-If you want to contribute please consider the CSharpAnalytics.sln which will load all platforms and unit tests (if you get any project load failures you're probably missing an SDK)
+If you want to contribute please consider the CSharpAnalytics.sln which will load all platforms and unit tests (if you get any project load failures you're probably missing an SDK).
+Please ignore any messages about upgrading or retargeting to Windows 8.1 - the solution contains both 8.0 and 8.1 projects and we want to support 8.0 for a while.

 ## Licence